gardener/gardener-extension-networking-calico/hack/api-reference/config.md

 </p>

 <p>
-KubeAPIServerEndpointsConfiguration contains the landscape-wide configuration for the kube-apiserver GlobalNetworkSet.
+KubeAPIServerGlobalNetworkSetConfiguration contains the landscape-wide configuration for the kube-apiserver GlobalNetworkSet.
 </p>